Linorman/TM-score-Comp/README.md

 ![atlas](figures/output_example.png)

 ## Contributing
-If you encounter problems using OpenFold, feel free to create an issue!
+If you encounter problems using TM-score-Comp, feel free to create an issue!
 We also welcome pull requests from the community.

 ## References
 Jun Hu, Weikang Gong, Biao Zhang and Yang Zhang.
 TM-score-Comp: a quick and accurate tool for assessing quality of complex structure predictions of proteins, nucleic acids, and small molecule ligands.
 XXXX, XX(XX): XXXX-XXXX.